nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">
  **:clipboard: Pointers to note:**<br>
 * Assignments are marked as not done **by default**
 * The index must be present.
-For example, `undone` without any index will not work.
+For example, `undone` without any index is invalid.
 * The index **must be found in your assignment list**
 </div>